Just in case you’re curious, here’s a description of the various hardware and software I use to work and play.

 My home studio setup

-There’s a comfy armchair I’ve had for years, a massive couch and coffee table and a home theater setup.
+When I’m not working, I relax in a comfy armchair I’ve had for years.
+There’s also a a massive couch and coffee table and a home theater setup.
 Including a 65" LG OLED TV connected to Denon AVR S910W A/V receiver which feeds it signals from an Nvidia Shield 2, an Xbox One S, and an Apple TV.
 We don’t have cable TV - everything is over-the-top.
 I use Elac Debut 2.0 bookshelf speakers here in a 3.1 system.

 I have Apple’s AirPods Pro and Max but my preferred headphones to use with this system are the wired HiFiMan HE-560s.